mincode/netdata/README.md

 The ProtocolGraph class from netdata/protocol_graph/protocol_graph.py represents the data from a network simulation.
 The flow data can be accessed as a [NetworkX](https://networkx.github.io/) multidigraph (multi-graph with directed edges), where the nodes are the worker nodes and the edges represent IPFIX flows.
+Create A new ProtocolGraph object with

+     db = ProtocolGraph(host, user, dbname)

+where host, user and dbnmae is the ip address of the database sever, database user name and respectively database name with the flow data.

+Iterate over the graphs obtained from a simulation for consecutive time frames of length frame_sec with

+  db.iter(sim_name, frame_sec)

+where sim_name is the name of the simulation as defined by the simulation configuration file.

 See the script connected_components.py as an example for analyzing the connected components of a graph obtained from a simulation.

 ### Import IPFIX Flow Data

-While the script get_sim_results described above imports network flow data from SiLK, netdata/import contains tools for accessing network flows saved in IPFIX files.
+While the script get_sim_results described above imports network flow data from SiLK, netdata/import contains tools for accessing network flows saved in IPFIX files directly without storing the data in the database server.
+The file ipfix_graph.py implements IPFIXGraph to access IPFIX files as simulation data via ProtocolGraph.

+To create an IPFIXGraph object, use

+    IPFIXGraph(ipfix_file)

+where ipfix_file is the name of the IPFIX data file.

+The script getIPFIX illustrates the use of IPFIXGraph.

 ## Resources
 - [SiLK website](https://tools.netsa.cert.org/silk/index.html)